Pagenaud holds off Rossi to win Indianapolis 500

 It was a dominant performance by Pagenaud, who started from pole and led for 116 of the 200 laps, then held his nerve when he needed it most by fighting off two former 500 winners in Rossi and Japan’s Takuma Sato, who completed the podium.

-While Pagenaud cruised, two of his Penske Team stablemates, defending champion Will Power and three-time winner Helio Castroneves, both had bumpy days.
+While Pagenaud cruised, two of his Penske Team stablemates, defending champion Will Power and three-times winner Helio Castroneves, both had difficult days.

 Castroneves’s quest for a record-equalling fourth Indy 500 win suffered an early setback when the Brazilian was slapped with a drive thru penalty after running into Australian James Davison during the first pit stops.
 He finished 18th.